3735943886/tuya2mqtt/README.md

         ```
 ### 3\.
 Monitor Devices via MQTT

 `tuya2mqtt` provides two main topics for device monitoring.
-By subscribing to these topics, you can get real-time updates on device status changes and command history.
+By subscribing to these topics, real-time updates on device status changes and command history can be obtained.

 * `tuya2mqtt/data/command`: This topic is published when a **Tuya device reports a state change on its own.** For example, it publishes instantly when a smart button is pressed or a switch is physically toggled on the device itself.

- * `tuya2mqtt/data/status`: This topic is published as a **response to a command or for periodic status reports.** It's used when you request a status update via the tuya2mqtt/device/get topic or when the script periodically polls the device for its state.
+* `tuya2mqtt/data/status`: This topic is published as a **response to a command or for periodic status reports.** It is used when a status update is requested via the `tuya2mqtt/device/get` topic or when the script periodically polls the device for its state.

-You can subscribe to the topic to receive data in this format:
+Data can be received in this format by subscribing to the topic:

 ```bash
 $ mosquitto_sub -t tuya2mqtt/data/command